 To respond to the educational and training challenges of the low-carbon energy sector, the ASSET concept is grounded on four principles:

-- Create an ecosystem including all energy transition and education stakeholders (e.g. universities, businesses, policymakers, citizens) so as to enable a) continuous bottom-up creation of research, innovation, and educational (RIE) services and b) capacity pooling.
+1) Create an ecosystem including all energy transition and education stakeholders such as universities, businesses, policymakers, citizens to enable: a) continuous bottom-up creation of research, innovation, and educational research innovation education services and b) capacity pooling.
 By “service” we mean any research, innovation, and education.

-- Involve actors that can contribute to fuel interdisciplinary research combining SSH disciplines and capable of reaching out to the society so as to create the new generation of energy-sensitive citizens that are part of the energy transition mission.
+3) Involve actors that can contribute to fuel interdisciplinary research combining social sciences and humanities disciplines and capable of reaching out to the society so as to create the new generation of energy-sensitive citizens that are part of the energy transition mission.

 The implementation of the ASSET approach will take place in 3 phases:

-- 1) Ecosystem set-up with relevant actors to identify the knowledge, skill and competencies gaps in the addressed fields in order to design appropriate RIE services to close the gap.
+- Ecosystem Set-Up: engage relevant actors to identify the knowledge, skill and competencies gaps in the addressed fields in order to design appropriate ASSET services to close the gap.

-- 2) RIE service development: Educational actors, based on the specifications of KSC gaps and on the results of the ASSET SSH research, will define the services (educational and research programme) that meet the specified needs.
+- ASSET Services: create based on the specifications of knowledge, skills, competences gaps and on the results of the ASSET social sciences and humanities research, will define the services (educational and research programme) that meet the specified needs.

-- 3) Evaluation: ASSET delivers the developed RIE services to the targeted actors across EU universities, across companies from the energy sector and across EU societies.
+- Evaluation: delivers the developed research innovation education services to the targeted actors across EU universities, across companies from the energy sector and across EU societies.